pkhiev/Safe_Driver_Prediction/README.md

 in claim prediction results in higher rates which systematically penalizes “good” drivers for the mistakes of “bad” drivers.
 The objective of this project is to build a model that predicts the probability that a driver will initiate an auto insurance claim within the next year.
-The data is obtained from the Kaggle Porto Seguro’s Safe Driver Predition competition [1].
+The data is obtained from the Kaggle Porto Seguro’s Safe Driver Predition competition.
 The test and train datasets contains features that are labeled (e.g., ind, reg, car, calc) to group them by type.
 They are also labeled by postfix bin to indicate binary features and cat to indicate categorical features.
 Features that are not labeled by this postfix are either continuous or ordinal.
 Missing features were given a value of -1.
 The target column denotes whether a claim was filed for a particular policy holder.
-A detailed summary of the dataset can be found at [1].
+A detailed summary of the dataset can be found on Kaggle.

 [1]: https://www.kaggle.com/competitions/porto-seguro-safe-driver-prediction/data